 16. Pygmy Marmosets

 Pygmy Marmosets are two species of small New World monkeys and prefer to live in the Amazon region of Brazil, Colombia, Peru, Ecuador, and northern Bolivia.
-They are the world’s smallest primates with a body length ranging between 117 to 152 mm and an avarage body wieght is just upto 100 gms.
-They have a special diet of tree gum and they also lie in wait for insects, especially butterflies, which are attracted to the sap holes.
+These small eared animals are the world’s smallest primates with a body length ranging between 117 to 152 mm and an avarage body wieght is just upto 100 gms.
+Also, listed as one of the animals with small eyes, they have a special diet of tree gum and they also lie in wait for insects, especially butterflies, which are attracted to the sap holes.
 The supplemented diet is nectar and fruit.
 The avarage lifespan of pygmy marmosets is upto 12 years old in the wild and up to 18 years in captivity.

 Image Source: Wikimedia